 A key feature of Woodham’s academic calendar is its in-house monitoring of attainment and progress.
 This takes the form of academic reviews based on Expected and Target grades.
-The process has built upon the structures of the former ‘Rising Stars’ system, with the frequency and information generated becoming far more specific to help students progress.

 Target grades come in two formats:

 - Expected Grade – The minimum expected standard for student’s progress